Mahin556/K8S-artifects/Secrets/ways-to-create-secrets.md

 > ⚠️ When using `--from-literal`, escape special characters such as `$`, `\`, `*`, `=`, or `!` using single quotes.

+While kubectl is a quick way to create various types of Secrets, it’s best suited for development and testing.
+In production environments, consider using declarative manifest files or Kustomize — these approaches provide better security, traceability, and version control.

 ### Example: Create Secrets from Files

 First, create two files containing credentials: